 - Manifold Pressure sensor

 EFI systems are comprised of quite a few parts.
 Starting with the gasoline or diesel tank, there are pumps, pressure regulators, air filters, valves, lines, hoses, injectors, starters, adjuster screws, spark plugs, and others.
 Luxury cars tend to have more sophisticated engine management systems with even more parts.

 Fuel Systems Maintenance

 If the gas mileage you became used to when you acquired your car has fallen to unacceptable and expensive levels, there is a strong chance that your fuel system is not working as efficiently as it should.
 Incorrect readings from oxygen sensor combined with dirty air filters can end up impacting fuel efficiency by as much as 20 percent.
 If your spark plugs are misfiring or failing to ignite the fuel mixture, that is another 10 percent loss in terms of gas mileage.
 Since many of the EFI sensors depend on vacuum readings, cracked hoses or lines could also reduce fuel efficiency.

 All the issues above can be determined and taken care of with proper maintenance.
 Extreme cases involve fuel leaks, which are not only expensive but also dangerous.
-Replacing an entire fuel system is a very expensive repair that is rarely required because issues can be isolated to certain parts or sensors.
+Replacing an entire fuel system is a very expensive repair that is rarely a necessity.
+This is because issues are usually always solely certain parts or sensors within the system.
 The problem with failing to address EFI issues is that they can eventually affect the functionality of other parts.
-In the end, fixing fuel system problems upon recommendations by auto service technicians can not only help you save money at the pump but also prevent expensive repairs down the line.
+In the end, fixing fuel system problems that your mechanic recommends, is the way to go.
+This is because doing so will certainly save you money at the gas pump.
+As well, it will also help to prevent expensive repairs down the line.